LucidSeal/lucidseal-assets/grc/access-identity-policy.md

-# Access & Identity Policy (Lite)
+**# Access & Identity Policy
-_Generated: 2025-09-06T19:48:47Z_

-- MFA mandatory across GitHub, Cloudflare, Atlassian.
+- MFA is mandatory for all LucidSeal systems (GitHub, Atlassian, Cloudflare).
-- Least privilege; quarterly access review.
+- Access is role-based and granted on least privilege.
+- Quarterly review of accounts and permissions.
-- Immediate removal on departure; no shared admin credentials.
+- Immediate removal of access for departing contributors.
+- Admin credentials stored securely, not shared.
+**